koddr/tutorial-go-fiber-rest-api/README.md

 Fiber, PostgreSQL, JWT and Swagger docs in isolated Docker containers.

+The full article is published on **March 22, 2021**, on Dev.to: https://dev.to/koddr/build-a-restful-api-on-go-fiber-postgresql-jwt-and-swagger-docs-in-isolated-docker-containers-475j

 ## Quick start

 1. Rename `.env.example` to `.env` and fill it with your environment values.